iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Visualizing the output

-To get started, please build it using the instructions provided in the [display test app README](https://github.com/imodeljs/imodeljs/blob/master/test-apps/display-test-app/README.md)
+To get started, please build it using the instructions provided in the [iTwin Desktop Viewer](https://www.itwinjs.org/learning/tutorials/develop-desktop-viewer/)
 Once the application is built and running, use the briefcase icon to open the output from the Connector.
 Some of the [frontend developer tools](https://www.npmjs.com/package/@bentley/frontend-devtools/v/1.5.0) are also useful to analyze the data.
 E.g. fdt inspect element.

 ### Logs